dvilelaf/AutoCell/README.md

-## Plotting
+## Plots and videos

-The plot can be deactivated, as it makes simulation slower.
+Plotting and video writting can be deactivated, as they make the simulation slower.